michelleful/BirthdayBraille/README.md

 # Birthday Braille

 A guide to the Braille alphabet and numbers, for GDP's birthday.
-Sharing in case anyone else has the same hobby and has been wanting to learn.
+Sharing in case anyone else has the kinds of hobbies and has been wanting to learn Braille.

 *Sample:*